lmas/thesis/thesis.typ

 The subject itself is a well-known problem and it is common knowledge that if a signal input contains noise, the output result will also contain noise or worse.
 This remains true for DAMP of course.
- // and the following results will illustrate
-// how the noise affects the algorithm.

 As an example, a basic low-pass filter could filter the data before it is pushed into DAMP and remove the noise in the higher frequencies.